trinith/ArbitraryPixel.Common/README.md

 # ArbitraryPixel.Common
-Legacy repo for ArbitraryPixel.Common code.
+Legacy repo for ArbitraryPixel.Common code, providing abstraction and implementation layers for CodeLogic.